Digital Realty Trust Inc. (DLR) Shares Down Despite Recent Market Volatility

 DLR’s Market Performance

-The stock of Digital Realty Trust Inc. (DLR) has seen a -3.86% decrease in the past week, with a -6.36% drop in the past month, and a -6.33% fall in the past quarter.
-The volatility ratio for the week is 2.69%, and the volatility levels for the past 30 days are at 2.87% for DLR.
-The simple moving average for the last 20 days is -6.81% for DLR stock, with a simple moving average of -9.51% for the last 200 days.
+DLR’s stock has seen a -1.23% decrease for the week, with a -10.64% drop in the past month and a -7.13% fall in the past quarter.
+The volatility ratio for the week is 3.22%, and the volatility levels for the past 30 days are at 2.79% for Digital Realty Trust Inc. The simple moving average for the last 20 days is -5.53% for DLR stock, with a simple moving average of -10.15% for the last 200 days.

 Analysts’ Opinion of DLR